L65536/GearVR-Input-Mapper/README.md

 The Python codes are presented in less than 200 lines and contains examples of input mappings.
 - Text interface with debug info display.
 - Mapping of touchpad into 4+1 keys.
-- Mapping of all other keys
+- Mapping of all other keys.
-- Multiple target window support with title matching
+- Profile switch support with window title matching.
 - No gyro or accelerometer implemented here.

 # Trouble shooting